-Four new development scenarios were prepared based on differentiation of land use plan.
-Calculation of the emission projection considered only land use area that will potentially be cleared for the new development while setting aside several land use area that will not be converted to oil palm plantation.
-Table below presents details of land use areas that are potential to be cleared versus land use area that will not be converted.
+Four new development scenarios were prepared based on differentiation of land use plan within the Non-HCS Strata in the development status derived from HCSA Assessment.
+Calculation of the emission projection considered only land use area that will potentially be cleared for the new development (see Non-HCS Strata in Table 47) and to set aside several land use areas that will not be converted to oil palm plantation (see categories of company development area, other development area, and potential HCS strata in Table 47).
+Table below presents details of land cover areas based on the development status in BMS area.